Brush up on your December history trivia ahead of the holiday game playing!

-December 7, 1941 – The U.S. Naval base at Pearl Harbor, Hawaii, was attacked by nearly 200 Japanese aircraft in a raid that lasted just over one hour and left over 2,400 Americans dead.
+On December 7, 1941, The U.S. Naval base at Pearl Harbor, Hawaii, was attacked by the Japanese.

-December 15, 1791 – Following ratification by Virginia, The Bill of Rights (first 10 amendments in the U.S. Constitution) became effective.
+December 15, 1791, The Bill of Rights (the first 10 amendments to the U.S. Constitution) became effective following ratification by Virginia.

 December 25th – Christmas Day, commemorating the birth of Jesus of Nazareth.
 Although the exact date of his birth is not known, it has been celebrated on December 25th since 336 A.D.